patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     <Table />
     ```

-- Deprecated the current implementation of Table.
-In order to continue using this deprecated implementation, the import path must be updated to our deprecated package and specifiers must be aliased.
-However, we suggest updating to our composable Table implementation.
+- Deprecated the v4 implementation of `Table`.
+In order to continue using this deprecated implementation, update the import path to point to our deprecated package and ensure that specifiers are aliased.
+However, we suggest updating to our composable `Table` implementation.
 The following imports will be affected by this deprecation:

-    - Table
+    - `Table`
-    - TableBody
+    - `TableBody`
-    - TableHeader
+    - `TableHeader`
-    - TableProps
+    - `TableProps`
 [(#8892)](https://github.com/patternfly/patternfly-react/pull/8892)

     Previous implementation: